Unlicensed riders

 2. Eighteen per cent (18%) of all unlicensed riders involved in crashes had an illegal alcohol level compared to 3% of licensed riders.

-3. Nearly a third of all unlicensed riders (31%) were involved in speed related crashes compared with 23% of licensed riders.
+3. Almost one third (31%) of unlicensed riders were involved in speed-related crashes compared with 25% of licensed riders.